Cybertrechgammingpower876654321/DCGSAL_Galnix_planet_pack_sfs/README.md

 ## 📥 Installation Guide

-1. Go to the [Releases](https://github.com/DCGSAL/GALNix-Galaxy/releases) tab.
+1. Go to the Releases
 2. Download the latest ZIP (like `GALNix_v1.0.zip`)
 3. Extract it to your SFS directory: